Phyllis R. Pomerantz, Visiting Professor of the Practice of Public Policy Studies, Duke Center for International Development

 B.A., Tufts University, Medford, MA, 1974

-Phyllis Pomerantz is Visiting Professor of the Practice of Public Policy and the Center for International Development at Duke University, where she teaches graduate seminars on themes related to aid effectiveness and global poverty reduction.
+Phyllis Pomerantz is Professor of the Practice of Public Policy at the Center for International Development at the Sanford School of Public Policy, Duke University, where she teaches graduate seminars on themes related to aid effectiveness, global poverty reduction, leadership, and governance.

 Pomerantz started working for the World Bank in 1979 as an economist and rural development specialist in the Latin America and Caribbean region.
 She subsequently held a series of managerial positions, including Chief of Brazil Agriculture (1989-1992), Chief of Infrastructure Operations in Southern Africa (1992-1994), and Country Manager and Country Director of Zambia and Mozambique (1994-2000).
 Pomerantz became the World Bank’s first Chief Learning Officer in 2001, a position she held until September 2005 when she retired.

-Pomerantz holds two Master's degrees and a Ph.D. in International Relations/International Development from the Fletcher School of Law and Diplomacy.
+Pomerantz holds an M.A. in International Relations, an MALD.(International Development) and a Ph.D. in International Relations/International Development from the Fletcher School of Law and Diplomacy.
 She also attended Harvard Business School’s Executive Development Program.
-She is fluent in English, Spanish, and Portuguese.
+She is fluent in English, Spanish, and Portuguese, and she has worked in over 20 countries around the world.

-Pomerantz’ research interests are centered on aid effectiveness, global public goods and programs, and leadership and development.
-Recent publications include Aid Effectiveness in Africa: Developing Trust Between Donors and Governments (Lexington Books, 2004) and “A Little Luck and A Lot of Trust: Aid Relationships and Reform in Southern Africa” in At the Frontlines of Development: Reflections from the World Bank (World Bank, 2005).
+Her current research interests are centered on aid effectiveness, governance, and global public goods and programs.
+Recent publications include "Development Theory" in The Sage Handbook on Governance, Mark Bevir (ed) (London: Sage, 2011);">Aid Effectiveness in Africa: Developing Trust Between Donors and Governments (Lexington Books, 2004) and “A Little Luck and A Lot of Trust: Aid Relationships and Reform in Southern Africa” in At the Frontlines of Development: Reflections from the World Bank (World Bank, 2005).